A 3-step process for California State Controller's Office — Unclaimed Property Division after a death in California.

 Phone: 800-992-4647

-Visit the agency website →Search claimit.ca.gov, then file a claim with the State Controller's Office as the heir or estate representative.
-Required documents include a certified death certificate, proof of your relationship to the owner, and court or estate documents, with a Declaration Under Probate Code 13101 used for small estates.
+Visit the agency website →Search claimit.ca.gov, then file a claim with the State Controller's Office as the heir, trustee, or personal representative.
+Required documents include a signed Claim Affirmation Form, the owner's certified final death certificate, proof of your relationship to the owner, and court or estate documents — with a Declaration Under Probate Code 13101 and a Table of Heirship used for small estates.

 Administering agency